Focus on the problem, not on the solution: Demystifying software architecture

 This problem is relatively easy to detect if we have a good test suite.
 If every time we make a change, tests that aren’t related to the current use case break, we have a high coupling in our code.
 This usually happens through abusive use of abstractions or by indiscriminately applying the DRY pattern.

 A rule of thumb would be, to create an abstraction or reuse code when the case is clearly boilerplate code or similar when this case doesn't include edge cases for every function that uses it and especially don't create anecdotal abstractions.

 Intuitive tests.
 Easy to create and easy to read them.

 An application is well built and well-architected when it is easy to build tests on top of it.
 And I mean to build readable tests in a simple way.
 With the introduction of certain design patterns or frameworks to develop quickly, a minimum separation of layers has been avoided.

 That is why the TDD mantra is important because it helps define simple tests and is built with that layer of independence in mind.
 It is also important to test using as few complex tools from the test suite as possible.
 By this, I mean not creating mocks with sophisticated testing tools but using our layer separation.

-Focus on testing your use cases, because is the real core of your application.
-Think about tomorrow, you will be grateful if you can go to the suit test and know all about your use cases just in a glance.
+Focus on testing your use cases, because are the real core of your application.
+Think about tomorrow, you will be grateful if you can go to the suit test and know all about your use cases with just a glance.
 I know, it’s a dream come true!